How to apply

 If you are applying for these positions please provide:

-- A cover letter showing how you meet the five (5) Experiences Criteria Requested
+- A cover letter showing how you meet the position requirements

-- A current resume and a reference letter that demonstrates your ability to engage other young adults
+- A reference letter that demonstrates your ability to engage other youth

 Parks Canada Youth Ambassadors Program